dianavile/Code-Notes/Semantics Basics.md

 ### a.
 Assistent Technology (screen readers)
 __Assistent Technology__ =  all `devices`, `software`, and `tools`, that _help any person with a disability complete a task_.
-- Examples: magnifying glasses, image recognizion, robotic devices,
+- __Examples:__ magnifying glasses, image recognizion, robotic devices, browser zoom, customed designed game controller,
 -